Correia19/DAD/README.md

 VCard Web application - Uni project

 Overview:
--This project is an academic endeavor aimed at enhancing my proficiency in web development technologies, specifically focusing on Vue.js, Node.js, and JavaScript.
+- This project is an academic endeavor aimed at enhancing my proficiency in web development technologies, specifically focusing on Vue.js, Node.js, and JavaScript.
 Through hands-on experience and practical implementation, I aim to solidify my understanding of these frameworks and languages while honing my skills as a developer.